-If an absence occurs causing you to miss an exam, quiz, or homework assignment due to a legitimate reason (illness, medical issue, death of a family member, jury duty, military service) please provide full documentation of the reason to the Office of the Dean of Students (222 Students Activities Center, 631-632-7320) and ask them to contact your instructors.
-If a quiz is missed due to an excused absence it will not be counted towards the quiz average.
+As per the University policy outlined in the Undergraduate Student Bulletin, students are expected to regularly attend all classes.
+If an absence occurs causing you to miss an exam or homework assignment due to a legitimate reason (illness, medical issue, death of a family member, jury duty, military service) please provide full documentation of the reason to the Office of the Dean of Students (222 Students Activities Center, 631-632-7320) and ask them to contact your instructors.